 Pikes Peak Genealogical Society

 Welcome to the Pikes Peak Genealogical Society in Colorado Springs, El Paso County, Colorado.
 Our mission is to preserve family history by indexing records; support research with free classes, lectures, special interest groups, one-on-one help; and contribute to public genealogy causes.
-We focus on El Paso and Teller Counties, but we support genealogical research everywhere.
+We focus on El Paso and Teller counties in Colorado, but we support genealogical research everywhere.

 Key local resources: